ygainey/mine-sweeper/mine-sweeper-planning.md

 ### Mine Sweeper General Rules

 Player is presented with a grid based board (I will be doing medium diffulty setting of 16x16 grid).
 Each cell is currently hidden and the objective is to find all the mines within the space.
-Players can use either click which determines functionality.
+Players can use either left or right click which determines functionality.
 Left Click - used on cells the player believes to contain no mines
     - This will then reveal the contents of the cell.
 There are two outcomes:
         - Death, player dies and can reset